nadinezab/making-movies/README.md

 ![Runtime for top 100 grossing movies post 2010](Runtime.jpg)

 **Genre**
-- Over half of movies produced can be described as drama.
 - More than 80% of the top 100 grossing movies post 2010 can be described as adventure movies and 60% fall into action.
 - An action and/or adventure movies costs on average $45 million more.
-- Action movies rose to popularity in 2010 and have been outperforming non-action movies since.
-Adventure movies have consistantly outperformed non-adventure movies since 2009.
-- Future movies for which data are already available are mostly drama and comedy.

 ![Genres of top 100 grossing movies post 2010](Genres.jpg)